-The gaming industry flourishes thanks to technological advancements in hardware, processing power, and visuals.
+The gaming industry thrives thanks to technological advances in hardware, computing power, and graphics.

-Many gaming companies strive to deliver increasingly lifelike ambient lighting with the new generation of graphics cards.
-PC gamers will have noticed that there are a lot of graphics settings they can play with to make the game more visually appealing and vivid, such as ambient occlusion.
+Many gaming companies strive to deliver increasingly realistic ambient lighting with the new generation of graphics cards.
+PC gamers will have noticed that there are a lot of graphics settings they can play with to make the game more visually attractive and dynamic, such as ambient occlusion.

 So, what is ambient occlusion?

-This guide provides an overview of this setting and explains its different types.
+This guide provides an overview of this setting and explains its various types.

 Table of ContentsShow